iTwin/itwinjs-core/test-apps/ui-test-extension/README.md

-# WMS Example Extension
+# Dialog Items Example Extension

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.

-An iModel.js example Extension that demonstrates adding a WMS (Web Map Service) tiled graphics provider to the graphics of a view:
+An iModel.js Extension that demonstrates how to use the DialogItem and related interfaces in @bentley/ui-abstract to create user interfaces without writing any React code.

-This extension serves as an example of a extension that can be added to iModel.js host applications.
+This extension is an example of an extension that can be added to iModel.js host applications.
 See http://imodeljs.org for comprehensive documentation on the iModel.js API and the various constructs used in this sample.

 ## Development Setup